HOLMS-lib/HOLMS/README.md

     $\langle W_{S,p},$ _S_STANDARD_REL_ $\rangle  \in \mathsf{APPR}(S)$
   Then `SF_IN_STANDARD_S_FRAMEE` follows as corollary and, given the hypotesis $\mathcal{S}.\varnothing  \not \vdash p$,  $\langle W_{S,p},$ S_STANDARD_REL $, V_{S,p} \rangle$ is an `S_STANDARD_MODEL`.

+In the following, we provide the definitions of accessibility relations for each implemented system and, as an example, the accessibiility lemma and the maximal consistent lemma for GL:

 #### A: Parametric definition of the standard relation in `gen_completeness`.
 ```
 let GEN_STANDARD_REL = new_definition